pandas-dev/pandas/doc/source/options.rst

-                                                 computation if it is installed. compute.use_numexpr                 True         Use the numexpr library to accelerate computation if it is installed.
+                                                 computation if it is installed. compute.use_numexpr                 True         Use the numexpr library to accelerate computation if it is installed. plotting.mpl.formatters             True         Register custom formatters with
+                                                 matplotlib.
+Set to false to deregister.
 =================================== ============ ==================================